priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 | endTime  | No  |   | End Time upto when you want to fetch message list.
 It is number of milliseconds since January 1, 1970, 00:00:00 GMT.  |
 | ofUserId  | No  |   |pass userId of user on behalf of which application admin want to call API |

-**Note:**: Pass **ofUserId** only if application Admin calling the API on behalf of any user.
+**Note** : Pass **ofUserId** only if application Admin calling the API on behalf of any user.

-**Note**: For fetching the next page of your message list startIndex value should be equal to the sum of pageSize value of all the previous calls.
+**Note** : For fetching the next page of your message list startIndex value should be equal to the sum of pageSize value of all the previous calls.

 **Response**:
 ```